-While there are far fewer gas stations in Seattle than there used to be, and the types of stores have changed over the years, the spirit of freedom still prevails in the Fremont neighborhood in its vigorous business district.
+While there are far fewer gas stations in Seattle than there used to be, and the types of stores have changed over the years, the spirit of freedom still prevails in the Fremont neighborhood in its vigorous free-enterprise business district.

 Many thanks to the Goodman family for sharing their story and photos.

 “1920 Census,” Immigrant population growth slows.
 HistoryLink Essay #9447 by John Caldbick, 6/6/2010.